11 Best Tips for How to Promote Your Art on Instagram

 You can share sneak peeks of your latest project or renovations to your gallery space with photo carousels.
 Short videos that feel like an informal chat let you speak directly to your followers so they can get a sense of your personality.

 Features like polls and countdowns let you get even more interactive.
 Got an event coming up?
 Let your followers know, start a countdown timer, and give them the option to set a reminder when it’s finished.
 Selling prints?
-Ask your followers which pieces of art they most want to hang on their wall.
+Ask your followers which pieces of art they most want to hang on their walls.

 Since they’re so easy to record and post, you can even use stories to broadcast short clips from events as they’re happening.
 Or, you can stream live, and your icon will change to let your followers know.